JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 liberty of composing your mind.”

-He began to recover himself; he was on the point of breaking out–he WOULD have broken out, with anybody else.
+He began to recover himself; he was on the point of breaking out–he _Would_ have broken out, with anybody else.
 But my voice (habitually gentle) possesses a high note or so, in emergencies.
 In this emergency, I felt imperatively called upon to have the highest voice of the two.